Simulating plasma wave propagation on a superconducting quantum chip: Experiment

-\emph{Experiment.}-- We perform our experiments on a 9-qubit sublattice of Rigetti's Ankaa-3 chip comprised of transmon qubits arranged on a square grid.
-The qubits are connected by tunable couplers, which when activated, realizes an interaction between the qubits~\cite{sete_floating_2021}.
-The interaction, which is predominantly a transverse interaction with an additional small longitudinal interaction, realizes the so-called FSIM gate~\cite{rosenberg2024dynamics}.
-We calibrate the duration of the interaction to target a gate that is close to a $\sqrt{\textrm{ISWAP}}$. $\sqrt{\textrm{ISWAP}}$ is a highly expressive gate that can be used to efficiently compile arbitrary two-qubit gates~\cite{huang2023quantum}.
-Since $\sqrt{\textrm{ISWAP}}$ has a shorter duration than the ISWAP gate, it therefore has reduced decoherence, and thus a higher fidelity than ISWAP.
-On each edge of our quantum processor, we calibrate and learn the gate being realized using process tomography and a variant of cross-entropy benchmarking~\cite{SM}.
+We perform our experiments on a nine-qubit sublattice of Rigetti's Ankaa-3 chip which is composed of transmon qubits arranged on a square grid.
+The qubits are connected by tunable couplers, which, when activated, realize an interaction between the qubits~\cite{sete_floating_2021}.
+The interaction, which is predominantly a transverse interaction with an additional small longitudinal interaction in the two-qubit Hilbert space, realizes the so-called FSIM gate~\cite{rosenberg2024dynamics} up to one-qubit phases (see Appendix~\ref{app:hardware}).
+We calibrate the duration of the interaction to target a gate that is close to a $\sqrt{\textrm{iSWAP}}$ up to one-qubit phases.
+The $\sqrt{\textrm{iSWAP}}$ is a highly expressive gate that can be used to efficiently compile arbitrary two-qubit gates~\cite{huang2023quantum}.
+Since the $\sqrt{\textrm{iSWAP}}$ gate has a shorter duration than the iSWAP gate, it has reduced decoherence and thus a higher fidelity than iSWAP.
+On each edge of our quantum processor, we calibrate and learn the gate being realized using process tomography and a variant of cross-entropy benchmarking, as detailed in Appendix~\ref{subsec:unitary_learning}.
 We implement arbitrary single-qubit unitary operations using four phased microwave pulses known as the ``PMW4'' decomposition \cite{chen2023compiling}.
-The error per layered gate (EPLG) \cite{mckay2023benchmarking} in the relevant 9-qubit sublattice on Ankaa-3 was found to be 1.48\% (see~\cite{SM} for other performance data).
-Using these gates, we express the target logical circuits using an approximate numerical compilation technique~\cite{SM}.
+The error per layered gate (EPLG) \cite{mckay2023benchmarking} in the relevant nine-qubit sublattice on Ankaa-3 was found to be 1.48\% (see Table~\ref{tab:ankaa-3-char} for other performance data).
+Using these gates, we express the target logical circuits using an approximate numerical compilation technique, as explained in Appendix~\ref{subsec:numerical_compilation}.
 As we describe below, the logical circuits we target realize Trotterized evolution with Eq.~\eqref{eq:H}.
-The resulting experimental circuit is illustrated in~\cite{SM}.
+The resulting experimental circuit is illustrated in Fig.~\ref{fig:sm-trotter}.